mk-it-admin/Minkasu2FA_SampleApp/ReactNative/SampleReactApp/README.md

 $ yarn remove react-native-webview
 ```

-Note: The existing properties and methods of `@react-native-webview/react-native-webview` can be used in your application.

 #### 2. Add this @mk-it-admin/react-native-webview to your dependencies
 ```
-$ npm install --save mk-it-admin/react-native-webview.git#Minkasu2FAv2.0.0
+$ npm install --save mk-it-admin/react-native-webview.git#Minkasu2FA_v2.0.11227
 ```

+Note: The existing properties and methods of `@react-native-webview/react-native-webview` can be used in your application.

 #### 3. Native Dependenices